 For other international orders, we subsidise the shipping cost, but the total will depend on where you are, and any other export restrictions or charges – so please check the shipping cost at checkout.

-f you have a faulty product, you should get in touch with the dealer you bought it from.
-If you bought directly from Stone Deaf, you should contact us through our warranties and repairs page.
+If you have a faulty product, you should first read the F.A.Q under TROUBLESHOOTING.
+If you can’t get in touch with the dealer you bought it from or if you bought directly from Stone Deaf, you should contact us here: [email protected] and someone will get back to you within 48 hours.

 If you’re wondering how to use guitar pedals, a good first step is to read the manuals of any equipment you’re planning on incorporating into your rig.
 That way, you’ll know exactly how to power pedals safely, and how to get the right sounds out of them.

 There should be.
 If there isn’t, it might have been removed, or the pedal might be a self-explanatory add-on effect (like our EP-1 Expression Pedal).
-A missing manual might have been removed by a dealer, but don’t worry, you can find everything on our manuals page, or from the relevant product page.
+A missing manual might have been removed by a dealer, but don’t worry, you can find everything on each product page where the manuals are located.

 Guitar effects pedals are just one part of a larger signal chain.
 If there are any issues with one, try testing it in isolation without any other effects.
 If there’s still an issue, contact us and we’ll help you get to the bottom of things.